 Some of you may have come across offers or auctions on websites that offer World of Tanks gold at greatly discounted rates.
 Be advised that all such offers are fraudulent.
 We strongly recommend you read this document so that you are aware of it.

 As soon as a payment is withdrawn, the receiving player’s game account gets blocked.
-We charge the withdrawn amount from the transaction in question to the player, which makes his balance become negative.
-He or she will then need to first equal out their balance before we can unlock the associated account again.
+We charge the withdrawn amount from the transaction in question to the player, which makes his balance negative.
+He or she will then need to resolve the debt on their account before we can unlock it again.

-Additionally we would have to ask you to share all the information you have on the swindler: Where did you find the particular offer and where did you buy from?
+Additionally, we would have to ask you to share all the information you have on the swindler: Where did you find the particular offer and where did you buy from?
 Did you get in direct contact with the seller?
 Do you have any information about who this person was?
 Also, since it’s a fraud case, we reserve the right to keep the account locked, depending on the situation.
-As you can see, falling for such a fraudulent offer only leads to loss of time and money.
+As you can see, falling for such a fraudulent offer only leads to loss of time, money and possibly your account.

 All claims on fraudulent purchases must be made to the person who sold you the gold.
 The World of Tanks administration does not get involved and can’t be held responsible for your actions or those of others.
 For example, if you buy fake dollars, the real money for them will not be returned.
 Same rule applies for when you deal with in-game gold swindlers.

 Therefore, we strongly recommend you to buy gold only on the official website of World of Tanks.
 You can do so here.

 Attention!
 Wargaming.net is not responsible for those participating in frauds and scams.